ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input\_format\_values\_deduce\_templates\_of\_expressions {#settings-input_format_values_deduce_templates_of_expressions}

-Enables or disables template deduction for an SQL expressions in [Values](../../interfaces/formats.md#data-format-values) format.
-It allows to parse and interpret expressions in `Values` much faster if expressions in consecutive rows have the same structure.
+Enables or disables template deduction for SQL expressions in [Values](../../interfaces/formats.md#data-format-values) format.
+It allows parsing and interpreting expressions in `Values` much faster if expressions in consecutive rows have the same structure.
 ClickHouse tries to deduce template of an expression, parse the following rows using this template and evaluate the expression on a batch of successfully parsed rows.

 Possible values: